A ‘Between Waves’ Planner for Small Businesses

 The nature of a pandemic is one of waves.
 If public distancing and stay-at-home orders are effective, the volume of residents with active outbreaks will subside over time.
 This may offer a welcome respite from the tremendous disruption COVID-19 has caused in all of our lives, especially our work lives.

 This is not the time to lull yourself into believing the worst is over, however.
 Without a vaccine, pandemics can boomerang, disrupting life again and again.
-A second wave can even be worse than the first one.
+Subsequent can even be worse than the first one and far more disruptive.